manikantavarma2889/telugu-ruchulu/README.md

 5. Test the storefront, category filters, product cards, cart dialog, authentication modal, and admin dashboard.
 6. Record results and issues using the checklist in [`ACCESSIBILITY.md`](./ACCESSIBILITY.md).

-Do not claim that NVDA or another assistive technology was used until the test has actually been performed.

 ---

 ## 🌐 Live Application